DellGEOS/AzureStackHOLs/lab-guides/05-LifecycleManagerDeepDive/readme.md

 You can simply run Get-StampInformation to learn more about Azure Stack HCI cluster

-This is helpful as you can collect information about all versions (OEMVersion,StampVersion,ServicesVersion...)
+This is helpful as you can collect information about all versions (OEMVersion,StampVersion,ServicesVersion...) from cluster or multiple clusters.

 ```PowerShell
 Invoke-Command -ComputerName $ClusterName -ScriptBlock {